marcoscoutinhodev/urlshortener/readme.md

   yarn start
 ```
 ## Environments
-  - AMOUNT_OF_BYTES_TO_HASH -> Bytes to hash: default 11 bytes
+  - AMOUNT_OF_HASH_BYTES -> Bytes to hash: default 11 bytes
+  - AMOUNT_OF_BYTES_OF_LONG_URL -> Bytes to long url: default 2048 bytes
   - SECONDS_TO_URL_EXPIRATION -> Seconds for data to expire in MongoDB/Redis: default 86400 seconds (24 hours) for MongoDB and half value for Redis
   - ROUTE_PREFIX -> Prefix for routes: default is '/url'
   - SERVER_PORT -> Default port: 3000
   - MONGO_URI / REDIS_URI -> URI for connection: default use Docker